-Best Antibiotic For Strep Throat
+Best Antibiotic for Strep Throat (2026 Guide)

 Key Takeaways

-• Penicillin V remains the gold standard antibiotic for strep throat with zero documented resistance
+• Penicillin V remains the gold standard antibiotic for strep throat with zero documented resistance.

-• Amoxicillin offers equal effectiveness and is preferred for children due to better taste and liquid formulation
+• Amoxicillin offers equal effectiveness and is preferred for children due to better taste and liquid formulation.

-• Treatment duration of 10 days is essential to prevent complications and recurrence
+• Treatment duration of 10 days is essential to prevent complications and recurrence.

-• Alternative antibiotics are available for patients with penicillin allergies
+• Alternative antibiotics are available for patients with penicillin allergies.

 At Doctronic, our AI-powered consultations can help determine if your throat symptoms require antibiotic treatment and guide you toward the most appropriate medication based on your specific situation and medical history.